 What I mean by “going naked” is that you get rid of your credit cards and don’t take on any new debt, period.

-I don’t mean you just stop using them until your financial situation improves or keep one in the sock drawer in case of an emergency.
-I mean cut ALL of them up and go all in by totally swearing off of using credit, no matter what, even in an emergency.
+I’m not saying you should stop using them until your financial situation improves or keep one in the sock drawer in case of an emergency.
+I mean cut up ALL of your credit cards and go all in by totally swearing off of using credit, no matter what, even in an emergency.

 That’s what I mean by going naked.